 Other specialty tours that were offered but I did not take included a visit to Vicksburg, Mississippi, to learn about the Civil War and to visit the battlefield.
 On a visit to learn about life in the Bayou swamp, people were taken out in swamp boats seeing alligators, ibis, turtle and other inhabitants of the area.
 I was told that a baby alligator (about 12 inches long) with its mouth taped was passed around (eek and yuk!).
 When the baby gets a wee bit older, it no longer is tame enough to hold; it must be let go into the swamp.
 Others learned about the story of cotton in the Antebellum South, including visits to plantation homes.
 All in all, something for everyone.
 Surprisingly, the two weeks went by quickly, as there was always something to do or to listen to, including interesting lectures.

 With this pleasant experience behind me, I look forward to another such cruise in September but on the Upper Mississippi from St. Paul to St. Louis.
 I recommend these cruises wholeheartedly!

-If you, too, would like to experience an American river journey, reach out to me...
+If you, too, would like to experience an American river journey on the Mississippi Queen, reach out to me...

 posted by Heidi Hoehn